pcohen89/catepiller/README.md

 - [ ] Count the number of instances of that comp type matched to the assembly

 ### 2. Don't merge to the sub-component tables, just count instances of each component on the assembly
 In this case, the data will have a feature for each component.
-The feature will count how many of that component are present on the assembly instance
+The feature will count how many of that component are present on the assembly instance.
+Note, sometimes you have multiples of the exact same component noted in var component_quantity, so this approach will allow us to incorporate that information in a way that 1. misses

 ### 3. Try different outcome variables